PaXcel #Name? reference / moving between users

 NAME? reference / moving between users

-1. On a network use a PaXcel.xla file that is on a mapped drive that all users have access to.
+1. On a network, use a PaXcel.xla file on a mapped drive that all users have access to.
 Use this global PaXcel.xla when creating all spreadsheets.